**CALL FOR PAPERS / PARTICIPATION**

 The mailing list llvm-devroom at lists.fosdem.org can be used to discuss issues of general interest related to the conference organization.
 Please, do not reply to this email, as it is cross posted to many lists.

-There may be a possibility of limited funding to help presenters who could not otherwise attend the conference.
+There may be a possibility of limited funding to help presenting students or presenting contributors who could not otherwise attend the conference.

-If you need funding to be able to present at the meeting, or can help provide sponsorship, please tell us on llvm-devroom at lists.fosdem.org.
+If you need funding to be able to present at the meeting, or can help sponsor, please tell us on llvm-devroom at lists.fosdem.org.

 **Guidance on writing a proposal for the LLVM Dev Room**